 Parent Company Guarantees – or PCG, are issued to cover any default on obligations is its performance or financial, by the parent company’s subsidiaries.

-As has been explained above, a bank guarantee is exceptionally versatile and can be used throughout commerce and industry.
-One of the more fascinating aspects of a Demand Bank Guarantee is that under certain circumstances it can be turned into a line of credit, a loan, or used for a capital injection.
+As has been explained above, a bank guarantee facility is exceptionally versatile and can be used throughout commerce and industry.
+One of the more fascinating aspects of a Demand Bank Guarantee Facility is that under certain circumstances it can be turned into a line of credit, a loan, or used for a capital injection.
 In this day and age where access to credit facilities for the smaller and medium companies sized companies is dwindling, a bank guarantee that can be utilised for obtaining credit facilities is mana from heaven.

-As already explained a Demand Bank Guarantee is governed by ICC Uniform Rules for Demand Guarantees, (URDG), 758.
-This means that whatever is written within the format of a demand bank guarantee will dictate the end-use of the instrument.
+As already explained a Demand Bank Guarantee Facility is governed by ICC Uniform Rules for Demand Guarantees, (URDG), 758.
+This means that whatever is written within the format of a bank guarantee will dictate the end-use of the instrument.
 Thus, if for example, the part of the text is reading “we guarantee to underwrite a credit line”, then lenders will be happy to lend to the beneficiary.

 However, the text will be absolutely precise and exact, so there can be no misinterpretations.
 The text will therefore allow the lender to lend without fear of loss and secondly will dissuade any future potential litigation by interested parties.
-Finally, as extra security for the lender the demand bank guarantee is payable on first demand, which has been explained above, (see under heading Bank Guarantees 5th paragraph).
+Finally, as extra security for the lender the bank guarantee is payable on first demand, which has been explained above, (see under heading Bank Guarantees 5th paragraph).

-Demand Bank Guarantees sadly do not grow on trees.
+Demand Bank Guarantee Facility sadly do not grow on trees.
 If a company is struggling to obtain credit facilities their own bankers are hardly likely to offer the same to a company that they won’t afford credit facilities.
 There are however a number of companies that specialise in providing Demand Bank Guarantees to companies in need of credit facilities.

 These specialist companies work hand in hand with “Providers”.
-These providers are companies who are happy to lend or lease a Demand Bank Guarantee for a specified fee.
-The term leased or to lend a demand bank guarantee is a misnomer as the technical term is Collateral Transfer.
+These providers are companies who are happy to lend or lease a Bank Guarantee for a specified fee.
+The term leased or to lend a bank guarantee is a misnomer as the technical term is Collateral Transfer.